Cyclonecode/mysql-notification/README.md

 > $ node server.json

 - Go to address http://127.0.0.1:8080 in your browser and start receiving notifications from your database.
+- If you would like to try this on a real domain and not your local environment, then you will need to update `index.html` and replacing the `localhost` part with the actual domain name.

 Notice that the actual server is running on port 2048 and the websocket on port 8080.